50 memorable movie cameos

 Famous for its cameo-happy scripts, the “Scream” franchise kicked off its series of thrillers with a cameo from one of horror’s most famous original stars—Linda Blair, who played the possessed little girl in “The Exorcist.”
 In the 1996 horror film, Blair is cast as a pushy news reporter.
 During other parts of the film, actors like Drew Barrymore and Henry Winkler (aka “The Fonz”) also make brief cameos.

-Jada Pinkett (now Jada Pinkett Smith) followed in Blair’s footsteps in "Scream 2,” playing a woman in a theater who gets stabbed while watching a scary movie with her boyfriend (Omar Epps).
+Jada Pinkett Smith followed in Blair’s footsteps in “Scream 2,” playing a woman in a theater who gets stabbed while watching a scary movie with her boyfriend (Omar Epps).
 Other cameos in the second installment include Heather Graham, Joshua Jackson, and even horror maven Wes Craven.

 Carrie Fisher, ‘Scream 3’

 Directors love using original “Star Wars” actors for movie cameos (Mark Hamill in “Jay and Silent Bob Strike Back,” Harrison Ford in “Anchorman 2”), and “Scream 3” was no exception.
 Rounding out the trilogy of “Scream” cameos, Fisher plays a studio secretary who has a conversation with two characters investigating a murder.
 “I was up for Princess Leia,” Fisher’s character says.
-“I was this close, too.
-But you know who gets it?
+“I was this close.
+So who gets it?
 The one who sleeps with George Lucas.”

 Keith Richards, ‘Pirates of the Caribbean: At World’s End’

-Rolling Stones’ guitarist Keith Richards took a break from the world of rock for a moment in 2007 to play Jack Sparrow’s dad, Captain Teague, in “Pirates of the Caribbean: At World’s End.”
+Rolling Stones’ guitarist Keith Richards took a break from the world of rock for a moment in 2007 to play Jack Sparrow’s father, Captain Teague, in “Pirates of the Caribbean: At World’s End.”
 The role in the third installment of the “Pirates” franchise came after leading man Johnny Depp said he modeled his character after the rock star.
-Richards later won a “Best Celebrity Cameo” award at the 2007 Spike Horror Awards.
+Richards later won a “Best Cameo” award at the 2007 Scream Awards.

 Marshall McLuhan, ‘Annie Hall’